SiliconLabs/zigbee_applications/zigbee_bootcamp/README.md

 # Who is this boot camp for?

-The following boot camp is focused on providing a hands-on experience on the development of IoT technologies with the Silicon Labs EmberZnet Stack and Simplicity Studio IDE.
+The following boot camp is focused on providing a hands-on experience on the development of IoT technologies with the Silicon Labs EmberZNet Stack and Simplicity Studio IDE.
 We will give a brief introduction of Zigbee and then you can expect to work through a series of workshops to develop your own Zigbee network.
 You will also have the ability to reference other Silicon Labs documentation for more detailed learning.

-By the end of the hands-on tutorials you will know how to use the Simplicity IDE to build, customize, and implement applications that utilize Zigbee.
+By the end of the hands-on tutorials you will know how to use the Simplicity Studio IDE to build, customize, and implement applications that utilize Zigbee.

 # Zigbee Boot Camp
 We have prepared a series of hands-on modules to implement the Zigbee protocol and familiarize you with Simplicity Studio v5.
 You should complete the following modules: